kamilczerw/revolut-devops-test/README.md

 - [Docker](https://docs.docker.com/get-docker/) - The application provides a Dockerfile
   to build the application in a Docker container.
 You can use Docker to build and run the application in a container.
+- [Helm](https://helm.sh/docs/intro/install/) - The project provides a Helm
+  chart to deploy the application to Kubernetes.
+You need to have Helm installed on your machine to render the Kubernetes manifests of deploy the application.

 ## Local development